 Absolutely not.
 All of those symptoms are really occurring.
 They're occurring because your anxiety and your mind trigger your fight or flight response, which is a rush of adrenaline that tells your body to start activating all of these functions designed to keep you safe from harm.
 If you were faced with danger, then you would need all of these functions to be activated.
 Since you don't, it feels like anxiety.

-So is Anxiety Really Imaginary?
+So is Anxiety Imaginary?

 Anxiety is often caused by irrational thoughts and feelings, and there is a component of anxiety that is certainly mental.
 That's why coping tools to control anxiety work.

-But the idea that you can simply turn off your anxiety through logical thinking, or the belief that the symptoms you're experiencing aren't real - all of those are simply untrue, and only come from those that do not understand what you're experiencing.
+But the idea that you can just turn off your anxiety through logical thinking, or the belief that the symptoms you're experiencing aren't real - all of those are simply untrue, and only come from those that do not understand what you're experiencing.

 The good news is that even though the symptoms aren't imaginary, they can still be cured through the right anxiety treatment.

-Find out more about how to treat your anxiety with my free 7 minute anxiety test.
+Find out more about how to treat your anxiety with my free 7-minute anxiety test.